abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

     variable has the same domain :math:`[0, n-1]`.
 To complicate things a little bit, we add the constraint :math:`x_0 \geqslant 1`.

-Once we understand how to use local search in *or-tools*, we use ``LocalSearchOperator``\s to solve the job-shop problem and compare the exact and approximate results.
+Once we understand how to use local search in *or-tools*, we use basic ``LocalSearchOperator``\s (including *large neighborhood search* (LNS)) to solve the job-shop problem and compare the exact and approximate results.
 Finally, to speed up the local search algorithm, we use ``LocalSearchFilter``\s for the dummy problem.

 ..  rubric:: Prerequisites: